alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 For the examples we’ll use [the Corncob free list of English words](http://www.mieliestronk.com/wordlist.html) as data to sort.

 It has more than 58 000 word in a simple text file, one per line.
 One perhaps interesting C++ problem is how to `#include` that file as data for a string literal.
-Instead of anything clever I just copied and pasted the text into a literal in a header:
+Instead of anything clever I just copied and pasted the text into a literal in a header, and that worked nicely with the MinGW g++ compiler, but for Visual C++ 2019 I had to re-express it a bit:

 [*<small>data/english_words.hpp</small>*](source/data/english_words.hpp)
 ~~~cpp